Raja Raja Chora: Plot

 Bhaskar, regretting his past crimes and cheating, decides to turn himself in to atone for his mistakes.
 He has served his prison sentence, while Vidya is a successful lawyer and now owns a house.
 In the end, a reformed Bhaskar is seen going to Vidya, in the hope that she will accept him.

 Production

 Although it was officially announced in February 2020, principal photography of the film began much earlier in 2020.
 The script was completed in three months.
 In March 2020, T.G.
 Vishwaprasad told Deccan Chronicle that the first schedule of the film has been finished.
 Filming was then paused due to COVID-19 pandemic in India.
 It was later resumed in October 2020.
-The film's name is a pun on the name of Chola emperor Raja Raja Chola.
+The film's name is a pun on the name of the Chola emperor Raja Raja Chola.

 Music

 Soundtrack and score of the film is composed by Vivek Sagar, marking his second collaboration with Sree Vishnu after Brochevarevarura (2019).
 First single from the soundtrack – "Raja Raju Vacche" was released on 28 March 2021.
 The track is written by Hasith Goli and features primary vocals of Mohana Bhogaraju.
 Second single "Maaya Maaya" was released on 12 August 2021, sung by Anurag Kulkarni and written by Sanapati Bharadwaj Patrudu.
 The song has features additional (primarily backing) vocals of Yashwanth Nag, Anup Kumar Deshpande, Lakshmi Meghana, Sai Madhav, Ritesh Rao, Junaid Kumar and Shahbaaz Khan.